 “As you say, your Majesty.”

-But he came to that same riverbank, that same ice-bridge, hounded by those same Nahrimin, not long after – though he could not remember how many nights had passed since he had first stood there.
+He came to that same riverbank, that same ice-bridge, hounded by those same Nahrimin, not long after – though he could not remember how many nights had passed since he had first stood there.

-Fear and yearning, days and nights were blending together more now, he was sure, the days greyer and the nights more vivid under the increasing frenzy of the northern lights.
+Fear and yearning, days and nights, were blending together more now, he was sure, the days greyer and the nights more vivid under the increasing frenzy of the northern lights.

 But here he was again, however much later than when he had first been there, trying to summon up the courage to cross the ice-bridge.
-And his courage would probably have scuttled back to its lair if he had not looked back through the trunks; then he became more afraid of the frying pan than the fire, for – though he could not be sure – he thought the fire-creatures may have been beginning to converge towards him.
-He looked along the riverbank, not likely to manage a successful escape that way.
+And his courage would probably have scuttled back to its lair if he had not looked back through the trunks; then he became more afraid of the frying pan than the fire, for – though he could not be sure – he thought the fire-creatures may have been beginning to converge towards him, with speed.
+He looked along the riverbank: not likely to manage a successful escape that way.
 But the ice-bridge?
 Surely the Nahrimin would melt it if they tried to cross?
-He decided, such as he ever did in the rolling furnace of his mind, that he would cross – to the western half of Andau Argun – or whatever imitation of the valley it may prove to be – though he had not yet crossed the river in the solid-real valley of his mundane life yet.
+He decided, such as he ever did in the rolling furnace of his mind, that he would cross – to the western half of Andau Argun – or whatever imitation of the valley it may prove to be – though he had not yet crossed the river in the solid-real valley of his mundane life.

 So he edged his way out onto the multihued bridge, more afraid of slipping than that it would not bear his weight.
 Yet the ice-bridge was both solid and was rutted crossways along its ridge, almost as though someone or something wanted him to make it safely across.
 But then he was a Man of Destiny.